 - annotated source code of the affected files

-- trend charts of the issues
+- trend charts of the issues over time

 If you are using Git as source code management system then the warnings plugin will optionally mine the repository in the style of Code as a Crime Scene (Adam Tornhill, November 2013) to determine statistics of the affected files (i.e. the files with issues):